 Recycled concrete and asphalt: If recycled concrete or asphalt are to be incorporated into embankment fill; the maximum dimension permitted for concrete is 24 inches and the maximum dimension permitted for asphalt is 12 inches.

-Embankment Material imported onto the project will be tested for water soluble sulfates using CP-L 2103 Method B. The average of three consecutive tests shall show that the sulfate content is not greater than that corresponding to the sulfate exposure level specified on the plans.
-No single test shall have a sulfate content more than 20 percent greater than that corresponding to the sulfate exposure level specified on the plans.
+Embankment Material imported onto the project will be tested for water soluble sulfates using CP-L 2103 Method B. The average of three consecutive tests shall show that the sulfate content is not greater than that corresponding to the sulfate exposure level specified in the Contract.
+No single test shall have a sulfate content more than 20 percent greater than that corresponding to the sulfate exposure level specified in the Contract.
 A single failing test shall have the remaining sample split into four equal portions.
 CDOT Region Lab shall receive one portion, the Contractor shall receive one portion and the remaining two portions shall go to the CDOT Central lab.
 The CDOT Region Lab, CDOT Central Lab and the Contractor’s Lab shall retest the sample.
 If the results from the three Labs are within 10 percent of each other, the results will be averaged.
 The averaged result will be used for determining Contract compliance.
 If the results from the Labs are not within 10 percent of each other, the remaining split sample will be sent to an independent laboratory for testing using CP-L 2103.
 The independent laboratory will be mutually agreed upon by the Department and the Contractor.
 The Independent Lab’s test result will be used for determining Contract compliance.
-If the water soluble sulfate content is less than that corresponding to the sulfate exposure level specified on the plans, CDOT will bear all costs associated with the independent lab test.
-If the soluble sulfate content is greater than that corresponding to the sulfate exposure level specified on the plans, all costs associated with independent lab testing shall be at the Contractor’s expense.
+If the water soluble sulfate content is less than that corresponding to the sulfate exposure level specified in the Contract, CDOT will bear all costs associated with the independent lab test.
+If the soluble sulfate content is greater than that corresponding to the sulfate exposure level specified in the Contract, all costs associated with independent lab testing shall be at the Contractor’s expense.
 Embankment represented by failing tests shall be removed from the project and replaced at the Contractor’s expense.

 Imported Material used for backfilling pipes (storm sewer, cross culverts, side drains, etc) shall be tested for compatibility with the selected pipe material.
 When Non-reinforced Concrete Pipe or Reinforced Concrete Pipe is used, the imported material shall be tested for sulfate and pH.
 When Corrugated Steel Pipe, Bituminous Coated Corrugated Steel Pipe or Pre-coated Corrugated Steel Pipe is used, the imported material shall be tested for sulfates, chlorides, pH and resistivity.
 When Aramid Fiber Bonded Corrugated Steel Pipe or Corrugated Aluminum Pipe is used, the imported material shall be tested for pH and resistivity.
 When Plastic pipe is selected, the imported material does not need to be tested for sulfates, chlorides, pH or resistivity.